Jump Start Your Sous Vide Cooking with our FREE Email Course!

 Prepare a smoker to 200°F to 250°F (93.3°C to 121.1°C)

 Remove the chilled ribs from the sous vide bag and dry thoroughly using paper towels or a dish cloth.
 Lightly salt the ribs then add them to the smoker.
-Smoke the ribs until the middle reaches 140°F to 150°F (60°C to 65.6°C) then remove from the heat.
+Smoke the ribs until the middle reaches no more than 140°F (60°C) then remove from the heat.
 Cut the ribs into slabs and serve.

 Healthy Sous Vide is the latest cookbook from Jason Logsdon, the best selling author of 10 sous vide and modernist cookbooks, and it shares many of his favorite recipes developed over the years so you can eat nutritious, flavor-packed meals that taste amazing.
 If you are a looking for a way to boost the flavor of your healthy meals, this book will help you create amazing food that your friends and family will love!